The Good Life (1975 TV series): Home media

-The complete series of The Good Life is available in the US (Region 1) under the title Good Neighbors.
+The complete series of The Good Life was made available in the US (Region 1) under the title Good Neighbors.
 Series 1–3 were released as a box set in 2005; Series 4 was released in 2006 and includes the Royal Command Performance.

-The first UK (Region 2) DVD release omits two episodes (the first episode from series 1 and one from series 3).
-All four complete series were rereleased in their entirety on 29 March 24 May 19 July and 20 September 2010; the complete boxset has also been rereleased.
+The first UK (Region 2) DVD release omits two episodes (the last episode from series 1 and the Christmas special from series 4).
+All four complete series were rereleased in their entirety on 29 March, 24 May, 19 July and 20 September 2010; the complete boxset has also been rereleased.

 All four series have been released in their entirety in Australia (Region 4), albeit in NTSC format rather than the PAL format typical in Australia.
 The series 4 release (on two DVDs) also contains an interview with Briers as well as the Royal Command Performance episode.

 Stage adaptation

-A stage adaptation of the sitcom was due to premiere at the Theatre Royal, Bath, embarking on a UK tour in October 2021.
+A stage adaptation of the sitcom premiered at the Theatre Royal, Bath, before embarking on a UK tour in October 2021.
 It was written and directed by Jeremy Sams and starred Rufus Hound as Tom Good.